The polarized photon distribution function: Results

 In Fig. \ref{fig:photon_errores}, we present all the relative uncertainties discussed in Sec. \ref{sec:structure-input}.
 The uncertainty in the resonance and low-$Q^2$ region, illustrated in red, originates from the experimental error in that region added to the phenomenological model, as explained in Sec. \ref{subsec:lowq}.
 The range of blue colours indicates uncertainties arising from the high-$Q^2$ region, as described in Sec. \ref{subsec:highq}.
 Firstly, starting from the top, there is uncertainty originating from the split in the integral; secondly, the variation of the unphysical scales $\mu_F$ and $\mu_R$ in $g_1$; and lastly, the error from the standard deviation of the DSSV set replicas.
 Finally, the brown area indicates the uncertainty originating from the elastic region, as discussed in Sec.\ref{subsec:elastic}, these uncertainties arise from the experimental error in the A1 fit.
 The dashed black curve represents the quadratic sum of the errors.
 It can be seen that for $x\sim 10^{-3}$, the relative uncertainty reaches approximately $50\%$, and decreases to approximately $10\%$ for $x\sim 10^{-1}$.
 The two primary sources of uncertainty arise from the pPDF replicas and experimental errors in the low-$Q^2$ and resonance regions.

 In the upper plot of Figure \ref{fig:polvsunpol}, we display the photon pPDF evolved to different scales $\mu$ using QCD+QED DGLAP equations, as solved in \cite{deFlorian:2023zkc}.
 The changes resulting from the evolution are small.
 Additionally, in the lower plot, we illustrate the ratio between the polarized PDF and the unpolarized case, $\frac{\Delta \gamma}{\gamma}$, using the NNPDF set for the latter \cite{Bertone:2017bme}.
 As expected, this quotient is less than $1$, and as $x\rightarrow1$, it approaches $1$.
+Lastly, taking the first moment of our result, it gives the contribution of the photon to the proton spin.
+We present results for the truncated moments since we cannot determine the complete first moment due to high uncertainties at low-$x$.
+At an scale $\mu^2=10 \gev$ we obtain, $\int^1_{0.001} \Delta \gamma\, dx \simeq 0.0049 \pm 0.0008$.
+This is a small value in comparison with the quark and gluon contribution, $\int^1_{0} \frac{1}{2}\Delta \Sigma+\Delta g\, dx$, which already saturates the proton spin sum rule \cite{Borsa:2024mss}.